flypapertech/avian/README.md

   - Avian uses secure [HttpOnly Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies) for managing browser based client sessions.

 - Mobile Device and API Clients
   - Avian augments express-session to allow API and mobile device sessions management.
-Since those clients may not use coookies they simply need to send their session ID in the authorization header of all requests made to Avian.
+Since those clients may not use cookies they simply need to send their session ID in the authorization header of all requests made to Avian.
 See below for an example header.

 ```json
 headers: {